| | | | |

 As an Amazon Associate, I earn from qualifying purchases.

 Grain-based salads like this Pasta Salad without mayonnaise are great for a potluck or picnic.
-Another great one is this Trail Mix Salad that uses cold cooked rice.
-Yum!
+Other faves include this Street Corn Pasta Salad or this is this Trail Mix Salad.
 We have lots of Salad Recipes so check them out for inspiration.

 • sea salt + black pepper